-Culturally and historically, Boston is one of the most intriguing cities in the entire U.S. Visitors will not only be in a place of historical significance, but also surrounded by great restaurants, vibrant nightlife, and a flourishing art scene.
+Both culturally and historically, Boston is one of the most intriguing cities in the entire U.S. Visitors will not only find themselves in a place that played a central in the founding of the country, but they'll also discovery that they are surrounded by great restaurants, vibrant nightlife, and a flourishing art scene.

 Blue Hills Reservation

-If you're looking for a casual stroll should stick to the 2.5-mile long Wolcott & Border Path, which wanders through pine and hemlock trees along a mostly flat trail.
+Those looking for a casual stroll should stick to the 2.5-mile long Wolcott & Border Path, which wanders through pine and hemlock trees along mostly-flat terrain.
 If you're interested in something a bit more strenuous, give the Skyline Loop a try.
-Only three miles in length, the trail wanders up and down several large hills, including the 635-foot summit of Great Blue Hill itself.
+Only three miles in length, the trail wanders up and down several large hills, including the 635-foot summit of the park's namesake geographical landmark—Great Blue Hill itself.

 Middlesex Fells Reservation

-The terrain found inside the preserve undulates nicely with rolling hills and rocky outcroppings that stretch 200 feet in height overhead.
+The terrain found inside the preserve undulates nicely with rolling hills and rocky outcroppings that stretch 200 feet in height at times.
 A network of trails criss-cross the park, wandering past two concealed lakes, as well as along the banks of the river.
 The routes range from easy to challenging, with steady climbs taking visitors to the tops of the hills for scenic views of Boston.